vibribbon/rss_news/README.md

 All scripts are without any kind of warranty, use entirely at your own risk!

+# INSTALL (Linux)
+Either
+  Make the install script executable and run it in the cloned folder (install_rss-News_sh).
+Or
-On linux place into /user/local/bin/ and change permissions as follows: sudo chown root /user/local/bin/pcinfo.sh sudo chmod 755 /user/local/bin/pcinfo.sh sudo mv /user/local/bin/pcinfo.sh /user/local/bin/pcinfo
+  place files into into /user/local/bin/ and change permissions as follows: sudo chown root /user/local/bin/rss_news_sh.sh sudo chmod 755 /user/local/bin/rss_news_sh.sh sudo mv /user/local/bin/rss_news_sh.sh /user/local/bin/rss_news_sh

-Dependancies: aria2
+Dependancies: curl
-sudo apt-get install aria2
+sudo apt-get install curl

-The rss.news.sh file will attempt to load a browser to read the output, in openbox it calls x-www-browser the rss_ews_cli.sh file open the output into the terminal, but does not create links to the articles.
+The rss_news_sh file open the output into the terminal, but does not create links to the articles. the rss_news_browser.sh File will attempt to load a browser to read the output, in wayland it calls firefox.

 END